falconwasplaying/welcome/README.md

-Not much to say here
+not much to say here,
-Just go to the website: https://falconwasplaying.github.io/welcome
+just go to the website: https://falconwasplaying.github.io/welcome